 Environmental Quality, Sustainability and Health

-The Environmental Quality, Sustainability and Health (EQSH) track is a multidisciplinary program that blends the sciences of environmental health and sustainability sciences.
+The Environmental Quality, Sustainability and Health (EQSH) focus area provides multidisciplinary approach that blends the sciences of environmental health and sustainability sciences.
 Environmental health is aimed at understanding, identifying, characterizing and mitigating environmental exposures that may adversely impact human health and the environment.
 Sustainability science addresses the dynamics of human-environment systems and the design, implementation, and evaluation of practical interventions to evaluate, mitigate, and minimize the consequences of human impacts on society and the planet.

-Unique to the University of Michigan, the graduate program in EQSH provides students with the background and skills to evaluate and develop sustainable solutions to prevent environmental exposures.
+Unique to the University of Michigan, this suggested focus area provides students with the background and skills to evaluate and develop sustainable solutions to prevent environmental exposures.

 - Exposures to environmental stressors, including chemical and microbial contaminants in air, water, food and consumer products, are studied through a combination of field measurements, laboratory studies, modeling, risk, health and life cycle assessment.

 - Health and environmental risks and impacts are evaluated using a comprehensive life cycle approach, addressing local to global scales.